ratify-project/ratify/docs/proposals/Certificate Revocation Lists.md

 // Check closest expired date and set to `CRLCacheProvider`.
 // Save to temp file and avoid concurrency issue with atomic write operation
 // `rename()` is atomic on UNIX-like platforms

+// notation-go FScache

+type fileCacheContent struct {
+	// BaseCRL is the ASN.1 encoded base CRL
+	BaseCRL []byte `json:"baseCRL"`

+	// DeltaCRL is the ASN.1 encoded delta CRL
+	DeltaCRL []byte `json:"deltaCRL,omitempty"`
+}

+// This cache builds on top of the UNIX file system to leverage the file system's
+// atomic operations.
+The `rename` and `remove` operations will unlink the old
+// file but keep the inode and file descriptor for existing processes to access
+// the file.
+The old inode will be dereferenced when all processes close the old
+// file descriptor.
+Additionally, the operations are proven to be atomic on
+// UNIX-like platforms, so there is no need to handle file locking.
+//
+// NOTE: For Windows, the `open`, `rename` and `remove` operations need file
+// locking to ensure atomicity.
+The current implementation does not handle
+// file locking, so the concurrent write from multiple processes may be failed.
+// Please do not use this cache in a multi-process environment on Windows.
 ```

 ### Provide CRL Cache